ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Retrieval of Keying Material Version {#key-version}

-A node in the group can contact the KDC to request information about the version number of the symmetric group keying material, by sending a CoAP GET request to the /ace-group/GROUPNAME/ctx-num endpoint at the KDC, where GROUPNAME is the group identifier, formatted as defined in {{num-get}}.
+A node in the group can contact the KDC to request information about the version number of the symmetric group keying material, by sending a CoAP GET request to the /ace-group/GROUPNAME/ctx-num endpoint at the KDC, where GROUPNAME is the group name, formatted as defined in {{num-get}}.
 In particular, the version is incremented by the KDC every time the group keying material is renewed.

 {{fig-version}} gives an overview of the exchange described above.